plenoptic-org/plenoptic/docs/index.md

 We do not currently support conda installs on Windows, due to the lack of a Windows pytorch package on conda-forge.
 See [here](https://github.com/conda-forge/pytorch-cpu-feedstock/issues/32) for the status of that issue.
 :::

-See the {ref}`install` page for more details, including how to set up an isolated virtual environment (recommended).
+See the [](install) page for more details, including how to set up an isolated virtual environment (recommended).

 (package-contents)=